Honey Is a Clinically Proven Cough Remedy

 One of the most interesting findings in recent research is that honey consistently matches or outperforms common cough medications in head-to-head trials.

-A Cochrane review found that honey reduced cough frequency better than diphenhydramine and was comparable to dextromethorphan.
+A 2020 BMJ Evidence-Based Medicine systematic review of 14 randomized controlled trials (1,761 participants) found that honey outperformed usual care and reduced cough frequency better than diphenhydramine.
+Buckwheat honey specifically outperformed dextromethorphan in the landmark 2007 Paul et al. randomized trial, making it the gold standard for evidence-based cough relief.
 Importantly, honey had fewer side effects: no drowsiness, no dizziness, and no risk of accidental overdose that comes with OTC medications, particularly in children.

 The American College of Chest Physicians noted that OTC cough suppressants have limited evidence of efficacy in adults and should not be used in children under 6.
 Honey, by contrast, has positive trial data in children as young as 1 year old.